ahyoung227/ahyoung_explorer/README.md

 - Integrated Leaflet for geospatial data visualization

 ## Credit
-Credit: Special thanks to Paulo Blikstein, Chris Proctor, and Jonathan Pang for their guidance and support throughout this project.
+Special thanks to Paulo Blikstein, Chris Proctor, and Jonathan Pang for their guidance and support throughout this project.